Picture: (Left) – Prioritized sites (Right) – Rock Creek After

 The RCPP promotes innovative projects that integrate multiple conservation approaches to work on a common resource issue, such as maintaining water quality through stream restoration and conservation practice application.
 The competitive grant process takes a great deal of work on the part of partners.
 Leading experts in watershed planning and river restoration, the WCRC built on previous watershed assessments and planning to develop an innovative proposal that addresses river instability and reduces sediment and phosphorus loadings to streams, while restoring the local ecology.
 The WCRC proposal was one of 265 applications submitted throughout the United States and was one of 84 selected.

-Sandi Formica, executive director of the WCRC located in Fayetteville, states: “In addition to quantifying reductions in sediment and phosphorus loadings through BMP implementation and river restoration, the commitments from all of the partners made our proposal strong and these commitments are essential for long-term success in protecting our natural resources and our excellent quality of life in NW Arkansas.” (the following is a video about the PL-566 and EQIP Programs https://youtu.be/6m34jYoEAq4 and Stream Restoration using NRCS EQIP funds https://www.youtube.com/watch?v=BnzR1CVwS4M)
+Sandi Formica, executive director of the WCRC located in Fayetteville, states: “In addition to quantifying reductions in sediment and phosphorus loadings through BMP implementation and river restoration, the commitments from all of the partners made our proposal strong and these commitments are essential for long-term success in protecting our natural resources and our excellent quality of life in NW Arkansas.” (the following are videos about the PL-566 and EQIP Programs https://youtu.be/6m34jYoEAq4 and Stream Restoration using NRCS EQIP funds https://www.youtube.com/watch?v=BnzR1CVwS4M)

 The WCRC will be responsible for river assessment and restoration work and will be the central organization managing funds and implementation.
 The Beaver Watershed Alliance will work closely with landowners who want to implement BMPs on their agricultural lands. (the following video is a tour of a landowners property implementing BMP’s https://youtu.be/dE5045IDzec )